razoyo/jr-dev-test/README.md

 ## File overview
-There are 2 external files that are included into this script. raz-lib.php - Razoyo provided classes and interfaces (do NOT touch) dev-lib.php - Where you should put any of your classes
+There are 2 external files that are included into this script.
+* raz-lib.php is where we provided classes and interfaces (do NOT touch)
+* dev-lib.php is where you should put any of your classes

 ## API Documentation
 Magento API docs: <http://www.magentocommerce.com/api/soap/introduction.html>